Master of Fine Arts in Screenwriting

 • Study from Anywhere

-The MFA in Screenwriting is offered as a low-residency program, requiring approximately three weeks of in-person, Texas-based instruction each year, supplemented by year-round online workshops that can be completed from anywhere in the world.
+The MFA in Screenwriting is offered as a low-residency program, requiring around two weeks of in-person, Texas-based instruction each year, supplemented by year-round online workshops that can be completed from anywhere in the world.
 (Learn more…)

 • Accelerated, Terminal Degree